developer-zebra/developer-zebra-site/src/ppc/1-0/guide/setup/index.md

 ##Server Install & Setup
 For existing PPC installations, uninstall PPC and ensure all PPC folders are removed.
 Then proceed to a new ZDVC Server installation.

-For new installations, download ZDVC Server from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
+For new installations, contact your Zebra sales representative for the server download.
 Install ZDVC server on the supported system that meets the specified requirements.
 After server installation, further network and certificate setup is required to allow communication between the server and devices via DNS and firewall.
 Instructions for server installation and setup:

 ###Server Prerequisites
 The following are the prerequisites required for the server: <br>